This degree is only available to Australian students

 With increasing attention on national and international security and crime, this degree is your opportunity to learn how to make a difference to the safety and wellbeing of your community, and society at large.

 Employers look for graduates who can apply their knowledge and skills to real industry challenges.
 With a strong focus on applied learning, you’ll learn the same principles, approaches and assessment techniques used across the criminal justice system – so you’ll be ready to hit the ground running, no matter what area you choose to work in.

 Our academics have decades of industry experience.
-They’ve brought their wealth of knowledge and connections to develop engaging and relevant course content using real and current case studies from the field.
+They’ve brought their wealth of knowledge and connections to develop engaging, interactive and relevant course content using real and current case studies from the field.

 With the industry experiencing steady job growth, there are many diverse career opportunities available for criminal justice professionals.
-While many roles are found in government agencies, including law enforcement and intelligence as well as social welfare and correctional services, there are also opportunities to work in the public and private sector, a range of law enforcement, crime prevention, and intelligence agencies, as well as local community-based organisations.
+While many roles are found in government agencies, including law enforcement and intelligence as well as social welfare and correctional services, there are also opportunities to work in the private sector and with not-for-profit organisations.

 If you have experience in social work, counselling, welfare support or law enforcement, this degree will complement your work experience, giving you a competitive edge to take the next step in your career.

 A UniSA Online Criminal Justice degree can help you pursue the following careers: